 Phosphorous is essential for the health of lawn grass as well as other plants in the garden.
 Slow growth, dead patches of lawn and burnt looking grass can be a symptom.

 If your lawn grasses are showing slow growth and burnt patches.
-These symptoms suggest the plant/s are not absorbing sufficient phosphorous.
+These symptoms suggest the grass is not absorbing sufficient phosphorous.

-If the symptoms suggest phosphorous deficiency apply an appropriate organic fertiliser.
-NOURISH ALL PURPOSE is ideally balanced for providing phosphorous to lawn grasses and promoting strong growth of root systems.
+- If the symptoms suggest phosphorous deficiency apply an appropriate lawn fertiliser.
+LawnPro 7-Day-Green is ideally balanced for providing nitrogen to lawn grasses and promoting green, lush dense lawns.

 Because phosphorous absorption can be strongly influenced by the pH (acidity - alkalinity) of the soil, check the pH.
 To make phosphorous most available to the plants adjust the pH to neutral or slightly acidic, pH6.0 - 7.0.